Adjustment of Status, AOS, is a process that allows a petitioner to change his or her status to the permanent resident while inside the U.S.

 A new form was released last week, Form I-601A, for immediate relatives of U.S. citizens who have accrued unlawful presence and are not able to do Adjustment of Status.
 Read about the I-601A.

 A Green Card is a document that serves as proof of your permanent resident status in the United States.
 A Green Card holder is legally authorized to live and work in the U.S. on a permanent basis.

-Permanent Residence can be obtained through various methods, but the most common are through the family-based petitions and the employment-based petitions.
+Permanent Residence can be obtained through various methods, but the most common is through family-based petitions and employment-based petitions.

 - Family-based Green Card petitions are filed with form I-130